nhsconnect/digital-referrals/pages/getstarted/getstarted_get_connected.md

 Suppliers with existing smartcards in Spine Development can have these remotely updated with the relevant Registration Authority (RA), enabling the allocated UUIDs to be issued locally, please include your Spine Development UUID in your initial request to the Platforms Support Desk (platforms.supportdesk@nhs.net) if this is required.

 Those suppliers without existing smartcards in Spine Development can be posted an RA Card for the required organisation(s) so that they can issue their allocated UUIDs locally .
-Please specify the requirement in your initial request to the Platforms Support Desk (platforms.supportdesk@nhs.net) and include your Name and Postal Address.
+Please specify the requirement in your initial request to the Platforms Support Desk and include your Name and Postal Address.

-If you have any queries about connecting to Spine Development (smartcards, endpoints, certificates, connectivity, CSRs), please contact (platforms.supportdesk@nhs.net)
+If you have any queries about connecting to Spine Development (smartcards, endpoints, certificates, connectivity, CSRs), please contact the Platforms Support Desk.

 ## Final steps ##